ethereum/ethereum-org-website/src/content/eth2/get-involved/index.md

 If you don't have any GöETH, you can get some from the [Görli faucet](https://faucet.goerli.mudit.blog/).
 This is an application that allows you to request test ETH.

-<Button to="https://medalla.launchpad.ethereum.org/">Go to the Medalla launchpad</Button>
+<ButtonLink to="https://medalla.launchpad.ethereum.org/">Go to the Medalla launchpad</ButtonLink>

 ## Enter the Medalla data blog post challenge <Emoji text=":bar_chart:" size={1} /> {#challenge}